flimflam-austin/hugo-cms-test/content/quick_reads/20180216-18-02-16-fbi-omission/index.md

       Flip For What Happened Next
     _key: card-2-ca7e4530-0989-41ec-9979-2b4be4d18d05
   - order: 2
+    useCheckmark: false
     body: >-
       ## FBI

-      “The information then should have been forwarded to the FBI Miami Field Office, where appropriate investigative steps would have been taken. **We have determined that these protocols were not followed..**.The information was **not provided** to the Miami Field Office, and **no further investigation was conducted** at that time.”
+      “The information then should have been forwarded to the FBI Miami Field Office, where appropriate investigative steps would have been taken.**We have determined that these protocols were not followed..**.The information was**not provided** to the Miami Field Office, and**no further investigation was conducted** at that time.”
     _key: card-3-44e07652-44d3-43d1-a61b-bad1677c4741
   - order: 3
+    useCheckmark: false
     body: |-
       # Why This Matters